Concealed Hinge

 Several secondary and auxiliary treatments can be performed to assist with hinge wear or deterioration once the primary stages of production are finished.
 For instance, some manufacturers choose to assemble hinge components with ball bearings between each joint since a small amount of metal is worn away from a hinge with each use.
 These ball bearings are a useful addition to heavy doors or large hatches because they provide a smoother glide when the hinge is moving.
 A hinge's ornamental appeal can be increased for aesthetic reasons by using finishing techniques like painting, burnishing, polishing, or smoothing, while rust-proofing can assure the hinge will have a longer and more effective life as an essential component.

-A ball tip butt hinge features an additional decorative element at the top and bottom of the barrel and performs the same function as a regular butt hinge.
-It's an excellent choice if one desires more visual detail.
+A ball tip butt hinge includes decorative elements at the top and bottom of the barrel, serving the same function as a standard butt hinge while adding visual flair.
+This type of hinge is ideal for those seeking additional decorative detail.

-Electric butt hinges allow a low-voltage current to flow from the door-frame leaf to the door-side leaf of a normal hinge.
-They are exactly what they sound like: electrified butt hinges.
-This option is used when electric features like electric locks, alarms, and access-control devices are present.
-Electric butt hinges are commonly used in jails, prisons, detention facilities, and secured homes and businesses.
+Electric butt hinges enable low-voltage current to flow between the door-frame leaf and the door-side leaf of a standard hinge.
+Essentially, these are electrified butt hinges designed for use with electric features such as locks, alarms, and access-control devices.
+They are commonly utilized in environments requiring high security, such as jails, prisons, detention facilities, and secure homes and businesses.

 A butt hinge variation known as a strap hinge allows the plates to be seen for a more aesthetically pleasing appearance.
 Strap hinges are an early-model hinge design and the only thing that genuinely distinguishes a strap hinge from other traditional hinges is its long, slender shape.